nackjicholson/aiosql/docs/defining_queries.rst

 Select One Row with ``^``
 -------------------------

 The ``^`` operator will execute the query, and only return the first row of a result set.
-If there are now rows in the result set it returns ``None``.
+If there are no rows in the result set it returns ``None``.
 When using a raw driver this is usually done with ``cur.fetchone()`` vs ``cur.fetchall()``.
 This is useful when you know there should be one, and exactly one record for your query.
 For instance, if you have a unique index on the username field in your users table so that no two users should ever share